Doing These 9 Things Can Cut Your Risk of Dementia by 35 Percent—Here’s Why

 Set up a coffee date

 Social isolation is associated with dementia.
 Like depression, though, researchers aren’t sure which one comes first.
-Either way, spending time with loved ones is a fun way to keep your brain active and raise your spirits—both of which can protect against cognitive decline.
-Expanding your social circle isn’t the only everyday habit that reduces your risk of dementia.
-There are plenty of things you can do to prevent risk.
+Either way, spending time with friends and loved ones is a fun way to keep your brain active and raise your spirits—both of which can protect against cognitive decline.